CCNA-Lover/introduction-to-networks/navigate-the-cisco-ios/3-set-the-clock/tasks.md

 The output returns a request for more information:<br>
 `<1-31> Day of the month`<br>
 `MONTH Month of the year`<br><br>
 f.
 Attempt to set the date to 01/31/2035 using the format requested.
 It may be necessary to request additional help using context-sensitive help to complete the process.
-When finished, issue the **show clock** command to display the clock setting.<br><br>
+When finished, issue the **show clock** command to display the clock setting.
+The resulting command output should display as:<br>
+`S1# show clock`<br>
+`*15:0:4.869 UTC Tue Jan 31 2035`<br><br>
 g.
 If you were not successful, try te following command to obtain the output above:<br>
 `S1# clock setr 15:00:00 31 Jan 2035`
 ## Step 2: